 The best way to avoid late filings and payments (and subsequently penalties) is to hire an tax accountant.
 Your focus as a business owner should be geared towards running your business.
 Your business needs your strengths, and your weaknesses should be outsourced to a professional.

-Similarly, if you’re already facing 941 penalties, then it would be wise to hire the help of a specialist that can quickly assess your situation and make the abatement application.
-In particular, I recommend a company like Curadebt (use their free evaluation tool and consultation at their website).
+If you’re already facing 941 penalties, just hire the help of a specialist like Curadebt that can quickly assess your situation and make the abatement application.
 The time saved will far outweigh any costs you incur in hiring these professionals.